statcp/wiener_random_effect/ReadMe.txt

 (1) Real data analysis.
 You can open the data file using MATLAB, and a variable named "obs" will appear in the workspace.
-Then, you can run ¡°WienerNIG_L(obs)¡± to obtain the estimate for linear model, and ¡°WienerNIG(obs)¡± for the power law model.
+Then, you can run "WienerNIG_L(obs)" to obtain the estimate for linear model, and "WienerNIG(obs)" for the power law model.
 (2) Simulation.
 The code "simu_WienerNIG" is used to replicate the simulation result in Table 1 of Section 4.
 The code "simu_compareMCMC" is used to replicate the result in Table 2 and 3 of Section 4, on the comparison of EM and MCEM.